Stock market today: AI frenzy pulls Wall Street higher despite DC debt woes

 Another report estimated the U.S. economy grew at a 1.3% annual pace in the first three months of the year, stronger than the 1.1% earlier thought.
 That report also suggested inflation was a touch hotter during the start of 2023 than earlier thought.

-The stronger-than-expected data allays fears that have built on Wall Street about a coming recession.
-But it also pushed traders to increase some bets for the Federal Reserve to raise interest rates again next month.
-Traders are split on whether the Fed could take a pause in June after hiking rates at a furious pace for more than a year.
+The stronger-than-expected data helps dampen fears built on Wall Street about a coming recession.
+But it could also convince the Federal Reserve to raise interest rates again next month.
+Traders are split on whether the Fed will take a pause in June after hiking rates at a furious pace for more than a year.

 Higher rates have helped inflation to slow from its peak last summer, but they do that by slowing the entire economy and dragging on prices for stocks, bonds and other investments.

-The yield on the two-year Treasury, which tends to track expectations for Fed action, jumped to 4.45% from 4.38% last Wednesday.
+The yield on the two-year Treasury, which tends to track expectations for Fed action, rose to 4.45% from 4.38% last Wednesday.

 Stock markets abroad were mostly weaker, but the declines were milder than the prior day’s.